angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 }
 ```

+### Accessing Field Properties

 This form model structure allows us to navigate through our form field paths exactly like we would navigate through our data structure.

-### Accessing Field Properties

-Once we have our form structure, we can access individual fields and their reactive properties:
+Using this object, we can access individual fields and their reactive properties:

 ```typescript
 // Access field value